-But since ascertaining who is financially responsible for services or repairs is usually a confusing affair – and time spent waiting in some cases adds to the damage to the policyholder – insurance firms often opt to pay up front and figure out the blame after the fact.
-They then need a method to recoup the costs if, ultimately, they weren't in charge of the payout.
+But since figuring out who is financially responsible for services or repairs is usually a confusing affair – and delay often compounds the damage to the victim – insurance firms often opt to pay up front and figure out the blame after the fact.
+They then need a mechanism to recover the costs if, when all the facts are laid out, they weren't actually responsible for the payout.

 Let's Look at an Example

 This is where subrogation comes in.
-It is the method that an insurance company uses to claim reimbursement after it has paid for something that should have been paid by some other entity.
+It is the way that an insurance company uses to claim reimbursement when it pays out a claim that turned out not to be its responsibility.
 Some insurance firms have in-house property damage lawyers and personal injury attorneys, or a department dedicated to subrogation; others contract with a law firm.
-Normally, only you can sue for damages done to your person or property.
-But under subrogation law, your insurer is extended some of your rights for making good on the damages.
-It can go after the money that was originally due to you, because it has covered the amount already.
+Normally, only you can sue for damages to your self or property.
+But under subrogation law, your insurance company is considered to have some of your rights for making good on the damages.
+It can go after the money originally due to you, because it has covered the amount already.

-For a start, if you have a deductible, your insurer wasn't the only one that had to pay.
+For one thing, if your insurance policy stipulated a deductible, your insurance company wasn't the only one that had to pay.
 In a $10,000 accident with a $1,000 deductible, you have a stake in the outcome as well – to the tune of $1,000.
-If your insurance company is timid on any subrogation case it might not win, it might opt to get back its costs by ballooning your premiums.
-On the other hand, if it knows which cases it is owed and goes after them efficiently, it is doing you a favor as well as itself.
-If all of the money is recovered, you will get your full deductible back.
-If it recovers half (for instance, in a case where you are found 50 percent responsible), you'll typically get $500 back, depending on the laws in your state.
+If your insurance company is timid on any subrogation case it might not win, it might choose to recoup its expenses by boosting your premiums.
+On the other hand, if it has a proficient legal team and goes after those cases efficiently, it is doing you a favor as well as itself.
+If all ten grand is recovered, you will get your full thousand-dollar deductible back.
+If it recovers half (for instance, in a case where you are found one-half culpable), you'll typically get $500 back, based on the laws in most states.

-Furthermore, if the total expense of an accident is more than your maximum coverage amount, you could be in for a stiff bill.
-If your insurance company or its property damage lawyers, such as lawsuit lawyer springville ut, successfully press a subrogation case, it will recover your expenses as well as its own.
+Additionally, if the total loss of an accident is more than your maximum coverage amount, you could be in for a stiff bill.
+If your insurance company or its property damage lawyers, such as workers comp lawyer Lithia Springs GA, successfully press a subrogation case, it will recover your losses in addition to its own.

-All insurers are not the same.
-When shopping around, it's worth looking at the reputations of competing companies to determine whether they pursue legitimate subrogation claims; if they do so quickly; if they keep their accountholders apprised as the case proceeds; and if they then process successfully won reimbursements right away so that you can get your deductible back and move on with your life.
-If, instead, an insurer has a record of paying out claims that aren't its responsibility and then safeguarding its profit margin by raising your premiums, even attractive rates won't outweigh the eventual headache.
+All insurers are not created equal.
+When comparing, it's worth scrutinizing the records of competing agencies to determine if they pursue legitimate subrogation claims; if they resolve those claims with some expediency; if they keep their policyholders advised as the case proceeds; and if they then process successfully won reimbursements immediately so that you can get your funding back and move on with your life.
+If, instead, an insurer has a record of paying out claims that aren't its responsibility and then covering its profitability by raising your premiums, you'll feel the sting later.